 History of world ocean day

-The Oceans Institute of Canada came up with the idea of celebrating World Oceans Day in 1992 at the Earth Summit of the United Nations Conference on Environment and Development (UNCED).
+The Oceans Institute of Canada came up with the idea of celebrating World Oceans Day in 199.
+At the Earth Summit of the United Nations Conference on Environment and Development (UNCED).
 Sixteen years later, the UN General Assembly passed a resolution designating June 8 as World Oceans Day.

 A year later, the inauguration was celebrated and the theme was ‘Our Ocean, Our Responsibility’.
-The idea was proposed to celebrate the relationship between the oceans and human beings and to raise awareness about the important role of oceans in our lives.
+The idea was proposed to celebrate the relationship between the oceans and human beings.
+To raise awareness about the important role of oceans in our lives.

 Why we celebrated World Ocean Day?